 - Hand – if you hear someone refer to the hand of the fabric, all they are referring to is the feel and drape of the fabric; literally how it feels to the touch

-- Notch – if you are asked to do a notch basically it means making a small cut in the seam.
+- Notch – if you are asked to do a notch, it means making a small cut in the seam.
 What this does is allow the fabric to bend slightly at the corners, removing harsh lines from the overall shape.

-- Selvage – you would have definitely seen a selvage before but you may not have known it!
-It is simply the edge of the raw fabric that you might buy at the store.
+- Selvage – you will have definitely seen a Selvage before, but you may not have known it!
+It is simply the edge of the raw fabric that you might buy at the shop.
 This is where the company and fabric details are written.

-- Top stitch – topstitching is a row of stitch, which is then visible.
-They finish an item off and can be decorative – feel free to use complementary thread colours when top stitching.
+- Top stitch – topstitching is a row of stitch, which is visible.
+They finish an item off and can be decorative – you would usually use a complementary thread colour when top stitching.